 1/120 – Also known as TT Scale, this is popular in Russia.
 The ratio would be easy to divide by 12 or by 10, so it’s handy for English or Metric scales.
 TT stands for “Table Top,” by the way.

 1/148 – 1/160 – 1/160 is known as “N Scale,” or more accurately “N Gauge,” which sets the distance between the rails for a standard train at .375 inches.
 Confused?
 In model railroading, “gauge” refers only to the rails, while “scale” refers to the size of everything else.
 There’s some wiggle room in that some models might be built to slightly larger sizes (all the way up to 1/148), but regardless of the discrepancy, the rails and the wheels that run on them must be exactly 1/160.

 While we’re on the subject of “N Gauge,” this track is sometimes used on HO scale railroads.
 See, in many steep, mountainous locations around the world, railroads were built with rails much closer together than the standard width.
-If you were to create a narrow gauge railroad in HO scale, it would conveniently use N-Gauge track but with the height of the rails in HO and HO scale bodies.
+If you were to create a narrow gauge railroad in HO scale, it would conveniently use N-Gauge track but with the height of the rails (and everything else) in HO scale.

 1/220 – Also known as “Z Scale.”
 In this case, the track is .25 inches between the rails, which is tiny, about as tiny as a working electric train can be without needing a nanotechnolgy.
 As with the other train sizes, only the rail gauge is perfectly accurate, while many objects and details are slightly larger, especially the couplers that connect the rolling stock.